 Adding images to a webpage can be a good way to convey information and/or make a page more visually appealing.
 It is important to remember, however, that vision-impaired visitors may not be able to see the images and could therefore miss out on the information they contain.
 To ensure the information on our webpages is equally available to all visitors, it is the content creator’s responsibility to provide an alternative, non-visual way of conveying the same information.
-The easiest way to do this is by providing “alt text” for each image, which is a concise description of the image that is hidden from most users but available to screen readers and other assistive technology.
+This is done by providing “alt text” for each image.
+Alt text is a concise description of the image that is hidden from most users but available to screen readers and other assistive technology.
 Luckily, our CMS makes it easy for content creators and editors to add alt text to each image used on our pages.

-Please note that adding alt text to images is an important part of making webpages accessible to all visitors.
-And it is college policy that all images displayed on its webpages have alt text associated with them.
+Please note: adding alt text to images is an important part of making webpages accessible to all visitors, and it is college policy that all images displayed on its webpages must have alt text associated with them.

 <img src="pancakes.png" alt="pancakes">

-This alt text is only not useful because it’s not very descriptive.
+The alt text above is not useful because it’s not very descriptive.
 Yes, this is an image of a stack of pancakes.
 But, there’s more to be said about this image.

 <img src="pancakes.png" alt="Stack of blueberry pancakes with powdered sugar">

-This alt text is a better alternative because it is far more descriptive of what’s in the image.
+This alt text is a better alternative because it’s a better description of the image.
 This isn’t just a stack of “pancakes” (as the first alt text example demonstrated); it’s a stack of blueberry pancakes with a dusting of powdered sugar.

 How to Add Alt Text